TRUSTWORTHY AGENTIC AI · FOR BOARDS

 Once it is live, who can halt it in seconds, without convening a committee?

-If the answer to any of these is no, you don't have governance.
-You have hope.
-The missing piece is not a better model; it is control over the meaning your agents reason from, in an open form you own rather than rent inside a vendor's platform.
+If the answer to any of these is no, you don't have governance — you have hope.
+The missing piece is not a better model; it is control over the meaning your agents reason from, in an open form you own rather than rent.
 That is the argument of The Ontology Imperative.

 Three routes